Financial foundation for freelancers

 Check out and download the Financial Foundation for Freelancers worksheet as soon as you can.
 It works as a guide and offers space to take notes as you get on the right track to forming a solid financial foundation.

 Running a business on your own doesn't mean you are alone.
-Use the guidance in this course to help you construct a budget and benefits to protect yourself and your business.
+Use the guidance in this plan to help you construct a budget and benefits to protect yourself and your business.

 You don't know what you don't know.
 So, let's get started on building a financial plan that works for self-employed freelancers.